Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ### Research interests

-My research interests lie in the intersection of Spintronics, Neuromorphic computing and Machine Learning.
-I am also interested in applications of
+My research interests lie in the intersection of [Spintronics](https://en.wikipedia.org/wiki/Spintronics), [Neuromorphic computing](https://en.wikipedia.org/wiki/Neuromorphic_engineering) and Machine Learning.
+I am also very interested in the physics-informed learning rule and the applications of AI in the industry.

 ### Experience